 Internal Control Officer for finance.
 Cllr.
 B. Bedwell.

 There is a defibrillator situated at the Spar shop on Cromer road in West Runton.
 There are a number of people who have trained how to use it.
 Including the Clerk to the Parish Council.

 There is also one situated at East Runton on the wall of East Runton Stores.

 Barbara Emery, the Clerk to the above Parish Council has undertaken training and obtained a pass for another module; an addition to the CiLCA qualification.
 "The Power of Competence" which will allow the Parish Council wider powers in spending.

 METHODIST CHURCHES - both East and West Runton Methodist Churches are now closed permanently.
-At East Runton Church there are two boards depicting the names of soldiers who served in both wars.
-These boards will be re-housed at The Reading Room to preserve them if and when the building is no longer in use.
-The East Runton Methodist church building is now being used by Cromer Baptist Church as their building in Cromer is in a poor condition and now unfit for use.
+East Runton Methodist church building is now being used by Cromer Baptist Church as their building in Cromer is in a poor condition and now unfit for use.

 There are a number of seats in the parish which are maintained by the Parish Council.
 In 2015 they have been inspected and repaired when necessary and re-stained or painted if required.
 One or two are oak and therefore are not stained but left natural.

 This building owned by the Parish Council has been re-furbished and an office included for the Parish Council.
-The former Billiard Room now has tea and coffee making facilities and meetings for East Runton ward are now held there.
+The former Billiard Room now has tea and coffee making facilities and meetings for East Runton ward are now held there when able.
 See calendar for dates.
-Also coffee mornings on the first Thursday of each month, but Runton History Group.
+Also coffee mornings on the first Thursday of each month, by Runton History Group.
+Postponed until further notice.